Posted on October 21, 2015

 A motion to dismiss is governed under California Penal Code § 1385.
 However, the defense does not have the authority to bring the motion.
 Instead, only the prosecutor or judge may dismiss the case in the interest of justice.
 California case law allows a defendant to formally “invite the court to dismiss on its own motion.”
 Only in extraordinary circumstances does the court dismiss charges against a criminal defendant.
 But nonetheless, attorneys normally make the attempt to preserve the issue for appellate review.

-For more information, or if you have been arrested or accused of a criminal offense, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+For more information, or if you have been arrested or accused of a criminal offense, contact an Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers.
+Call 877-888-9820 to schedule a free confidential consultation concerning your rights and defenses.